kuldeep-bishnoi/Sales_Call_analysis/Readme.md

 ## Acknowledgments

-- OpenAI for the Whisper and GPT-4 models
+- OpenAI for creating and open-sourcing the original Whisper model
+- Guillaume Klein and contributors for developing Faster Whisper, an optimized implementation using CTranslate2
 - FastAPI and Streamlit for making awesome development frameworks